Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Results

-We asked the participants whether they agree or disagree with the following statement---``when someone deletes a social media post, it indicates that the content of that post is sensitive/damaging/embarrassing to that individual''.
-The participant responses are shown in~\cref{tab:deletion_sensitive}.
-More than half of the participants to some degree agreed with the statement and 25\% disagreed with the statement.
-The remaining 24\% neither agreed nor disagreed.
+We observed that users delete their posts for many reasons, and some can be considered sensitive to some people.
+Therefore, in the next question, we asked whether they agree or disagree with the following statement---``when someone deletes a social media post, it indicates that the content of that post is sensitive/damaging/embarrassing to that individual.''
+Further, they were asked to provide an example in support of their answer.

-The question was followed by asking the respondents to give an example in support of their answer.
-We categorized the reasoning and examples and present them in~\cref{tab:deletion_sensitive_reasons}.
-74\% of the respondents that considered deletions to contain some sensitive/damaging content indicated that users delete their posts as it contains some embarrassing, inappropriate, or emotional content.
+\ifspace The participant responses are shown in~\cref{tab:deletion_sensitive}. \fi More than half of the participants (i.e., 51\%), to some degree, agreed with the statement (i.e., strongly agreed or somewhat agreed).
+Among these participants, 74\% gave examples and details about a situation that their deleted post contained some embarrassing, inappropriate, or emotional content.
 For example, participant $P29$ wrote: \textit{``Someone would probably delete posts that would be embarrassing or legally damaging for the public to know about''}.

-On the other hand, we see that 60\% of the participants that disagreed with the statement see deletions as removing irrelevant content or fixing grammatical and spelling mistakes and therefore, containing no sensitive or damaging content.
-For example, participant $P61$ wrote: \textit{``I've posted things that looking back an hour later I just think are dumb, nothing embarassing or offensive''}.
+Conversely, 25\% disagreed (i.e., strongly disagreed or somewhat disagreed) with the statement, and 60\% of them gave examples about removing irrelevant content or fixing grammatical mistakes that contain no sensitive or damaging information.
+E.g., participant $P61$ wrote: \textit{``I've posted things that looking back an hour later I just think are dumb, nothing embarrassing or offensive''}.

-More than half of the participants that did not agree nor disagree with the statement indicated that it is dependent on the context of the posts and can be considered either damaging or non-damaging and hence, chose to be neutral about the statement.
-For example, participant $P15$ wrote: \textit{`In some cases people delete posts because of potential negative consequences that could arise from them.
-However, there have been times in Facebook groups where I made an innocent post asking for information, and then deleted the post when I found the information myself via a group search.''}.
+The remaining 24\% of the participants neither agreed nor disagreed.
+They indicated that it is dependent on the context of the posts and can be considered either damaging or non-damaging.
+Therefore, they chose to be neutral about the statement.
+E.g., participant $P3$ wrote: \textit{`Those could be the reasons why, but they could also just think it's irrelevant/outdated, stupid, not worth having up, or factually wrong.'}.